Event Handling

 qk

-So we can also access native event objects via $args in inline handlers:
+So you can also access the native event object through $arg in an inline event handler:

 qk

-If you call other methods in inline handlers, qingkuai automatically binds their this to the current element:
+If you call other methods inside an inline event handler, Qingkuai automatically binds this in the called methods to the current element:

 • js